sagemath/sage/src/doc/en/installation/launching.rst

 If you did install the Windows version or the macOS application you should have icons available on your desktops or launching menus.
-Otherwise you are strongly advised to create shortcuts for Sage as indicated at the end of the "Linux" Section in :ref:`sec-installation-from-binaries`.
+Otherwise you are strongly advised to create shortcuts for Sage as indicated at the end of the "Linux" Section in :ref:`build-from-source-step-by-step`.
 Assuming that you have this shortcut, running

 ..
 CODE-BLOCK:: bash